 Generally speaking, the responsibility regarding product quality to be borne by the Group is limited to claims made by customers with regards to any defects in a product.
 Upon receiving a complaint or claim from a customer regarding any product defects, the Group will investigate and try to establish the reasons for such defects.
 If it is determined that a claim made by a customer is the fault of an authorised supplier, the Group may then file a claim against the subject authorised supplier and thereby passing the risk in product responsibility onto such authorised supplier.

-During the Reporting Year, the Group did not experience any product recall due to safety or health reasons.
+During the Reporting Year, the Group did not experience any product recall due to safety or health reasons and receive no complaint about products and services.

 Data Privacy